laukik29/laukik29.github.io/_projects/2_project.md

 ---

 ## Development & Team Leadership
-- **Led a team of 25 students** over two years to design, build, and test SpiderBot.
+- **Led a team of 25 students** over all the development teams, design, electronics and control over two years to design, build, and test SpiderBot.
 - Managed **electronics, mechanical, and software development** teams.
 - Designed **custom made pcb** for power distribution and **raspi-arduino interface** via rosserial.
 - Achieved the **first successful hardware implementation** of the hexapod.